dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/editing-resources.md

 The reason for this design is that `A` and `B` might be in different projects, and each project must retain control of its resources and be able to mark them as deleted, even if they are used by another project.
-In future, Knora may be able to notify the owner of `A` in this case.
+In future, DSP-API may be able to notify the owner of `A` in this case.

 ## Erasing a Resource from the Triplestore